HDFGroup/hsds/docs/authorization.md

     ann        true  true     true    true    true     true
     ========   ====  ======   ======  ======  =======  ========

-This ACL would enable anyone to read (perform GET requests).
-User 'joe' would be able to read and update the domain (e.g. modify values in a dataset).
-While user 'ann' would have full control to do any operation on the domain (including modifying permissions for herself or other users).
+The ACL with username "default" would enable anyone to read (perform GET requests) from the domain.
+The ACL with username "joe" would enable requests with usename "joe" to read and update the domain (e.g. modify values in a dataset).
+While user 'ann' would have full control to do any operation on the domain (including modifying permissions for herself or other users) based on the ACL with username "ann".

+If anonymous requests are supported ("allow_noauth" config value is True), the permissions would be the same as for authenticated users who are not "joe" or "ann".

-The following unauthenticated (no HTTP Authorization header) requests on the domain would be granted or denied as follows (assuming the "allow_noauth" config value is True):
+For example, the following unauthenticated (no HTTP Authorization header) requests on the domain would be granted or denied as follows

 * GET /datasets/<id> - granted (returns HTTP Status 200 - OK)
 * POST /datasets/<id>/value - granted (returns HTTP Status 200 - OK)